-The annual requirements of nonrecurring and maintenance expenditure are prepared by the department. ?
+The institute has definite process of planning and development of infrastructure in various departments as per the need of university syllabus and enhances the state-of-the-art practical setups to cope up with the technological needs of faculty and students. ?
+The annual requirements of non-recurring and maintenance expenditure are prepared by the department. ?
 The departmental budget is discussed with the Principal and finalized to put into the institutional budget to be recommended to LMC. ?
 After discussing with members of LMC the requirement of infrastructural facilities and necessary budget is forwarded to GB for approval. ?
 Institute can utilize the approved budget using proper procedure (comparative statements and analysis of vendors) and approval of the management. ?
 Principal can take decision of purchases within the approved budget with prior approval of the management. ?
 Any additional requirement for emergency expenditure required for enhancement of infrastructure and equipment can be discussed by HOD with the Principal and requested to the management for approval.
 The institute has necessary infrastructure to facilitate the curricular and co-curricular activities of the students.
 All the departments are equipped with state-of-the-art infrastructure to transfer the knowledge and skill to the students.
 Departments are having adequate class rooms, seminar halls, tutorial rooms, laboratories, and sufficient space for hosting all curricular and co-curricular activities.
 Separate hostels for boys and girls with mess facility, water treatment plant, and cafeteria are available in the campus.
 This gives an opportunity for the students from outside Pune to stay in academic environment conducive for effective learning and also participate in cocurricular activities.
 Library along with reading hall facility and internet access through WiFi. gives easy access to ample sources of study material.
 Facilities like stationary store, photocopy center, laundry, vehicle parking, solar water heater system, food court gives a feeling like a home away from home to the students which enables them to participate in cocurricular activities easily.
-The campus has single point entry and it is well secured due to 24x7 electronic surveillance CCTV
+The campus has single point entry and it is well secured due to 24x7 electronic surveillance CCTV.